crowsonkb/k-diffusion/README.md

 ## Installation

 `k-diffusion` can be installed via PyPI (`pip install k-diffusion`) but it will not include training and inference scripts, only library code that others can depend on.

-To run the training and inference scripts, clone this repository and run `pip install -e <path to repository>`.
+To run the training and inference scripts, clone this repository and run `pip install -e <path to repository>[train]` (to install with the `train` extra that includes additional libraries required for training).

 ## Training